HackNash-6/facelook/README.md

-facelook
+CelebriME
+Tied for 2nd place at Hack Nashville 6
 ========

-Find celebrities that most look like your photo
+Find celebrities that most look like you

 Team Members
 * Chris Graffagnino (nashguitar1@gmail.com)